rupadarshiray/rupadarshiray.github.io/content/workstation/obsidian-and-latex.md

 	- I had a lot of notes on manifolds, but I wanted to make a list of all of them.
 I wrote a query for that! <br> ![Screenshot-2025-07-06-234318.png](https://i.postimg.cc/c1t4ZZcT/Screenshot-2025-07-06-234318.png)
 	- But I prefer a gallery view with little pics: <br> [![Screenshot-2025-07-07-000939.png](https://i.postimg.cc/JzRCvWnT/Screenshot-2025-07-07-000939.png)](https://postimg.cc/6ybP4gCR)
 - [zsviczian/obsidian-excalidraw-plugin: A plugin to edit and view Excalidraw drawings in Obsidian](https://github.com/zsviczian/obsidian-excalidraw-plugin) is a *active-in-development* plugin and even without a drawing device, it can be used to draw figures, flowcharts and also can be used to hand-write notes!
 It can even render LaTeX using MathJax, so making math diagrams becomes very simple.
 This little manifold is made using Exalidraw: <br> [![Screenshot-2025-07-06-234835.png](https://i.postimg.cc/2y1qNZSx/Screenshot-2025-07-06-234835.png)](https://postimg.cc/9wjXGzT4)

 ### Exporting notes from Obsidian

+I don't export notes from Obsidian into LaTeX-like PDFs.
+The philosophy of a PDF document is incompatible with the philosophy of notemaking in Obsidian.
+However, I do *"print" Obsidian notes to PDF* and some of them are showcased at [[my-notes]].
+People however have invented ways to convert *Obsidian markdown to LaTeX or PDF*.
+These methods are listed here.

 - ### "printing" Obsidian notes to PDF